On fully nonlinear parabolic mean field games with nonlocal and local diffusions

-In contrast to the more classical setting, our problem does not involve controlled drift but rather controlled diffusion, or more specifically, control of the time change rate of a L\'evy process.
-Such a model yields a system of partial differential equations which is fully nonlinear and possibly strongly degenerate.
-It may be local or nonlocal.
+In contrast to the more classical setting, we allow not only the drift of a stochastic process to be controlled but also the diffusion.
+To be more precise, the players control the time change rate of a L\'evy process.
+If the (diffusion) process is self-similar like a Brownian motion or an $\alpha$-stable process, this is equivalent to a classical controlled diffusion \cite{MR2179357,MR2322248} (see \autoref{section:stochastics} and \cite{IJK03b} for more details).
+In our setup the backward equation is fully nonlinear, and the system may be strongly degenerate and local or nonlocal.
+Problems sharing some of these features have been addressed before.
 In~\cite{MR3399179} the authors allow for a degenerate diffusion, but it is not controlled and there are restrictions on its regularity, cf.~\cite{MR2607035,MR3391701}.
 There are recent results on mean field games with nonlocal (uncontrolled) diffusion involving L\'evy operators~\cite{MR3912635,MR3934106,MR4309434,MR4223351}.
 See also~\cite{MR3992040} for a problem involving fractional time derivatives.

-Control of the diffusion is a rare and novel subject, mostly addressed by stochastic methods: \cite{MR3332857} introduces an approach based on relaxed controls and martingale problems to show existence of probabilistic solutions to very general local mean field games, and~\cite{MR4158808,MR3980873} consider extensions to problems perturbed by bounded nonlocal terms.
-Some results by PDE methods can be found in~\cite{Ricciardi}, as well as \cite{MR4361908, 2021arXiv210700743C} for uniformly elliptic (stationary second order) problems.
+Control problems/games have many applications throughout the sciences, engineering, and economics.
+Controlled diffusions \cite{MR2179357} appear e.g.~in portfolio optimization in finance, cf.~\cite{MR2178045, MR2380957, MR2533355}.
+Despite the many applications in economics \cite{MR2762362,MR3363751}, see also \cite{MR0172689}, control of the diffusion is a rare and novel subject in the context of mean field games.
+So far it has been addressed mostly by stochastic methods: \cite{MR3332857} introduces an approach based on relaxed controls and martingale problems to show existence (without uniqueness) of probabilistic solutions to very general local mean field games, see further developments in e.g.~\cite{BT22}.
+Mean field games of controls are considered in \cite{djete2023mean}, and~\cite{MR4158808,MR3980873} consider extensions to problems perturbed by bounded nonlocal operators.
+Some results by PDE methods can be found in \cite{Ricciardi}, as well as \cite{MR4361908, MR4702626} for uniformly elliptic (stationary second order) problems.
+Except for \cite{Ricciardi}, there seem to be no prior uniqueness results for fully nonlinear problems by any methods.